Malhavok/Spriter2Unity/README.md

 Roadmap:
 - making sure it works properly for everything in b5
-- adding some stuff from b6 when available (hit-boxes, spawn-points) (but i WONT add mesh deformation)
+- adding some stuff from b6 when available (hit-boxes, spawn-points) (but i WON'T add mesh deformation)
 - making it more user-friendly

 What works: